vizzuhq/ipyvizzu-story/docs/tutorial/export.md

 # Export

-You can export your story to an html file, just place the following code after your story
+You can export your `Story` into an `HTML` file, by calling the `export_to_html` method.
+The data, the `Story` and the navigation buttons will all be included in the generated `HTML` file.

 ```python
 story.export_to_html(filename="mystory.html")
 ```

-or you can get the html story as a string with the following code.
+You can also get the same `HTML` file in a string format using the following code.

 ```python
 html = story.to_html()